NCR Silver Review

 - Alpharetta, GA

-Silver offers the customary 30 day free trial, but beyond that NCR’s got a pretty unique pricing model, as far as software-as-a-service subscriptions go.
+All subscriptions come with a 14-day free trial, but beyond that NCR’s got a pretty unique pricing model, as far as software-as-a-service subscriptions go.
 There aren’t a range of plans that add or subtract POS features based on what level you choose.
-There are just two options, and they don’t even advertise the second one.
-I found out about that when I stumbled upon the phrase “depending on what kind of subscription you have” in one of the help docs.
-I called in to the sales department to find out what that meant.
+There are two options, the second one aimed specifically at restaurants.

-These only cover one register, though, and I like how NCR priced the subscription for two or more.
-Instead of paying a flat monthly fee, you’re charged 10 cents per transaction, with a cap of $29 a month.
-What’s great about this is there are plenty of small businesses that don’t need a second register full time–maybe a couple afternoons a month they see a rush and need back up.
+What’s great about the additional device pricing model is that there are plenty of small businesses that don’t need a second register full time (usually only as a back-up at peak times).
 In that case, paying a per-register fee isn’t worth it for how little use it would get.
 To have this kind of pricing flexibility is an attractive proposition.

 Web-Based or Locally-Installed: